-‘Degrading, disrespectful’: Mocha Uson, Drew Olivar get flak for making fun of sign language
+‘Degrading, disrespectful’: Uson, Olivar get flak for mocking sign language

 Presidential Communications Operations Office (PCOO) Assistant Secretary Mocha Uson and blogger Andrew “Drew” Olivar are once again in hot water — this time, for making fun of sign language.

 In a now-viral post shared by netizen Angelo James F. Esperanzate yesterday Sept.
 15, a clip of Olivar can be seen, wherein he mimics sign language.
 Uson can be heard laughing while filming Olivar.
 The post has garnered over 5,000 shares while the video clip alone has been viewed over 370,000 times, as of this writing.

 The full video was originally uploaded by Uson in Mocha Uson Blog at Facebook on Thursday, Sept.
 13, as a plug for their DWIZ noontime radio show.
 The part where Olivar does his comical version of sign language can be seen at the beginning of the video.
 This video post has gone viral as well with about 128,000 views, as of this writing.

 “Mag-language sign ka daw (Do sign language),” Uson urged Olivar.
 Olivar heeded Uson’s request and began signing.